martenframework/marten/docs/docs/the-marten-project/contributing.md

 sidebar_label: Contributing
 ---

-Marten is a big projects that will keep evolving over time.
+Marten is a big project that will keep evolving over time.
 If you want to, there are many ways to get involved!

 ## First things first...